Once a common sight across the UK, the Eurasian beaver was hunted to extinction in Britain around 400 years ago.

 The second largest rodents in the world, beavers were targeted for their soft, thick and waterproof fur.
 By the 16th Century, the beaver population across Europe was reduced to just a handful of sites in Norway, France and Germany.
 Following various controls on hunting, as well as a series of reintroductions across Europe, the population is now once again widespread and estimated to number around 1.2 million.

-Today, the beaver has become the first mammal to be officially reintroduced in the UK following the very successful Scottish Beaver Trial led by the Scottish Wildlife Trust, Royal Zoological Society of Scotland and Forestry Commission Scotland.
-In 2019 they were granted European Protected Species status in Scotland.
+The beaver was the first mammal to be officially reintroduced in the UK following the very successful Scottish Beaver Trial, a project led by the Scottish Wildlife Trust, Royal Zoological Society of Scotland and Forestry Commission Scotland.
+They were given European Protected Species status by the Scottish Government in May 2019.

 Beavers have dense, brown or even black fur.
 They are stocky animals with small ears and eyes and a characteristically flattened, broad and scaly tail.